 January 1st, 2021 is a historical date for Africa.
 It is the start date for trading under the African Continental Free Trade Area (AfCFTA) agreement.
-This post will explores the best agribusiness ideas in Africa for you emanating from this agreement
+Are there money making opportunities for you?
+In this post, explore all the most profitable agribusiness ideas for you.

 Agriculture is important for Africa’s food security and economic growth.
 However, Modern farmers faces many challenges like climate change, pests and low access to funding and information.
 Luckily, these challenges are business solutions for you to serve millions of farmers and consumers across the continent. the following are the most profitable agricultural businesses you can plant to start or expand.